 The Company's main exposure to interest rate risks is through its overdraft facility with J.P.
 Morgan Securities LLC, which is repayable on demand, and its holding in fixed interest securities.
 The exposure of financial assets and liabilities to fixed and floating interest rates, is shown below.

-At 31 March 2022, the Company held 0.4% of the portfolio in securitised debt (2021: 0.7% of the portfolio).
+At 31 March 2023, the Company held no investments in securitised debt (2022: 0.4% of the portfolio).
 The exposure is shown in the table below.